GreenmaskIO/greenmask/docs/commands.md

 You can use the following commands within Greenmask:

 * `dump` — initiates the data dumping process
+* `validate` -  performs a validation procedure by testing config, comparing transformed data, identifying potential issues, and checking for schema changes.
 * `list-dumps` — lists all available dumps stored in the system
 * `delete` — deletes a specific dump from the storage
 * `list-transformers` — displays a list of available transformers along with their documentation